 What Does Mucuna Pruriens Offer?

 Drug-induced involuntary muscle movement, or dyskinesia, is a common side effect of synthetic levodopa.
-Considering that muscle control issues are an early symptom of Parkinson’s, a protocol that further aggravates this problem is undesirable.
+Considering that muscle control issues are an early symptom of Parkinson's, a protocol that further aggravates this concern is undesirable.

 In animal models, L-dopa obtained from Mucuna pruriens produced better results than synthetic levodopa.
 Compared with synthetic levodopa, Mucuna pruriens produces a unique interaction within the brain that may protect against treatment-induced dyskinesia.
 While interesting, the results are far too premature and further studies are needed to determine its long-term potential.

 One promising, double-blind randomized controlled trial of 8 Parkinson's patients compared synthetic L-dopa with Mucuna pruriens.
 The patients selected for the study suffered from dyskinesia for a short period following conventional L-dopa.
 All patients showed a faster dopamine-stimulating response to mucuna seed powder without the adverse side effects often experienced following conventional L-dopa administration.
 Research like this suggests natural L-dopa may offer advantages.

 The idea that cleansing helps to rid your body of toxin accumulation isn't new and research validates the effectiveness of a regular cleansing regimen.
 One study involving 18 Parkinson's disease patients examined the effectiveness of L-dopa supplementation combined with a pre-cleansing therapy.
 The patients that underwent cleansing and L-dopa reported better results than those who did not.
 The cleansing patients enjoyed better motor function, less stiffness and cramps, and overall daily function.